Smallmouth Bass Pro-Tips

 One of the best spawning sites and early season hot-spots is right in Myer’s Bay, within sight of the dock.
 From the end of May through June, some of the best fishing is in bays with south and east exposure to the sun.
 This results in the first warming water of the season.

 Look for the characteristics of a sand or mud marbled bottom, some small boulders and broken rock, drowned logs, and reeds.
 The beds will appear to be dish-sized areas of cleared sand and many times are near a boulder, rock, or patch of reeds.
 Release bass immediately in the same area and they’ll quickly return to their nest to guard it again.

-Rooms and packages can go fast, especially during peak season in Ontario, Canada, so make sure you book your stay with us as soon as possible.
+Rooms and packages can go fast at the Lodge, especially during peak season, so make sure you book your stay with us as soon as possible.